MicroEJ/docs/Tutorials/How to create a MicroEJ Platform for a custom device.rst

 These drivers are implemented in the platform BSP project.
 This project is edited in the C compiler IDE/dev environment (e.g. KEIL, GCC, IAR).
 E.g. the MicroUI library LED feature will require a ``LLLEDS.c`` that implements the native on/off IO drive.

-The following sections explain how to create a MicroEJ Platform for a custom board starting from an existing MicroEJ Platform.
+The following sections explain how to create a MicroEJ Platform for a custom device starting from an existing MicroEJ Platform.
-In the following, we assume that the new board hardware is validated and at least a trace output is available.
+In the following, we assume that the new device hardware is validated and at least a trace output is available.
 It is also a good idea to run basic hardware test like:

 * Internal and external flash programming and verification